-Latest comScore U.S. market share report shows Apple and Samsung growing while others shrinkAlex Wagner - Deputy Managing Editor, News Desk
+Latest comScore U.S. market share report shows Apple and Samsung growing while others shrinkAlex Wagner - Editorial Director of News and Content

 Is there a better way to spend the weekend than poring over a fresh report on the U.S. smartphone market?
 I'm not sure, but we're about to find out together! comScore recently released its latest report on U.S. smartphone subscriber share, which covers the three-month period from February 2013 to May 2013.
 The standings themselves haven't changed much since we last checked in with comScore, but the numbers themselves have, so let's see what's different.